rutar/BookLending/README.md

  ```
 Three container images will be built: **backend**, **frontend** and **postgres**.

-Successful run of BookLending application will be shown il logs:
+Successful run of BookLending application will be shown in logs:

 <img src="img/Screenshot_1.png" alt="My local image" width="900">